micmejia/bible-dump/AMPC/Matthew/Matt 26.md

-Do you suppose that I cannot appeal to My Father, and He will immediately provide Me with more than twelve legions [[^q]more than 80,000] of angels?
+Do you suppose that I cannot appeal to My Father, and He will immediately provide Me with more than twelve legions [more than 80,000] of angels?